The Most Comfortable Sleeper Sofas, According To Reviewers

 When your guest arrives, simply remove the seat cushions and pull out the underframe; within seconds, you'll have a 4 and 3/4-inch mattress — also made from high-resilience foam.
 Consequently, you can offer a flat, continuous, supportive sleeping surface that stays comfortable all night long.

-Get it in eight different colors, two of which have a leather-like finish.
+Get it in six different colors, two of which have a leather-like finish.

 A Vintage Touch: Novogratz Vintage Sofa Sleeper